 Warp drive?
-So conventional rockets would take tens to hundreds of thousands of years to travel to Alpha Centauri.
-But what if we could travel faster than light?
-Sound impossible?
-A couple of years ago, Dr. Harold “Sonny” White – who leads NASA’s Advanced Propulsion Team at Johnson Space Center – claimed to have made a discovery which made plausible the idea of faster-than-light travel, via a concept known as the Alcubierre warp drive.
+What if we could travel faster than light?
+Countless sci-fi books and movies are built around the concept, which brings with its challenges to physicists’ understanding of how space and time actually work.
+Still, a few years ago, Dr. Harold “Sonny” White – who leads NASA’s Advanced Propulsion Team at Johnson Space Center – claimed to have made a discovery which made plausible the idea of faster-than-light travel, via a concept known as the Alcubierre warp drive.

-Harold “Sonny” White has been working to investigate these ideas further, and, in June of 2014, he unveiled images of what a faster-than-light ship might look like.
+Harold “Sonny” White has been working to investigate these ideas further.
+They are highly speculative, but possibly valid, and involve a solution of the Einstein field equations, specifically how space, time and energy interact.
+In June of 2014, White unveiled images of what a faster-than-light ship might look like.
 Artist Mark Rademaker based these designs on White’s theoretical ideas.
 He said creating them took more than 1,600 hours, and they are very cool.
 See the 2014 faster-than-light spacecraft designs on this Flickr page.

 The video below presents Harold White’s talk at the SpaceVision 2013 Space Conference in November, 2013 in Phoenix.
 He talks about the concepts and progress in warp-drive development over recent decades.

 Is it faster-than-light travel possible, via the Alcubierre warp drive?
 As with conventional propulsion systems, the problem is energy.
 In this case, it’s the type of energy the warp drive would need.
 Daily Kos reported:

 In order to form the warp field/bubble, a region of space-time with negative energy density (i.e. repulsing space-time) is necessary.
 Scientific models predict exotic matter with a negative energy may exist, but it has never been observed.
 All forms of matter and light have a positive energy density, and create an attractive gravitational field.